Connecticut's top court bans death penalty in state

 Santiago asked the court to take up the issue of whether the death penalty remained a constitutional option for crimes committed prior to 2012.

-One northeastern state, New Hampshire, still has the death penalty law on the books.
-Its last execution occurred in 1939.
+Just one northeastern state, New Hampshire, still has the death penalty law on the books.
+Its last execution was carried out in 1939.
+(Additional reporting by Jonathan Stempel)

-Reporting by Scott Malone in Boston; Additional reporting by Jonathan Stempel in New York; Editing by Will Dunham and Bill Rigby